 As amended by the SLUSA, the Securities Act of 1933 provides for concurrent jurisdiction of the federal and state courts for ’33 Act claims except for certain types of class actions.
 Yesterday, a California Court of Appeal issued an opinion addressing the scope of the exception.

 In Luther v.
-Countrywide Financial Corp., the trial court had found that state courts did not enjoy concurrent jurisdiction when a class action meeting the definition of a “covered class action” under the SLUSA did not involving a “covered security” as also defined by the SLUSA (the definitions of both these terms can be found in Section 16(f) of the ’33 Act).
+Countrywide Financial Corp., the trial court had found that state courts did not enjoy concurrent jurisdiction when a class action meeting the definition of a “covered class action” under the SLUSA did not involve a “covered security” as also defined by the SLUSA (the definitions of both these terms can be found in Section 16(f) of the ’33 Act).
 The Court of Appeal reversed, holding that “an intent to prevent certain class actions does not tell us that this class action, or all securities class actions must be brought in federal court.”

 The holding in Luther opens the state courthouse door to class action plaintiffs with ’33 Act claims when the securities involved do not meet the definition of “covered securities”.
 It remains to be seen whether plaintiffs will rush in and whether other courts will agree that the door is open.